Morocco, with its famous medieval

 in the Middle Atlas to Erfoud.
 This oasis town is

-known as ‘the Gate to the Sahara Desert’ and
+known as ‘the Gate to the Sahara desert’ and is

-warren of alleys; then continue on to the ruins of
+alleys, then continue on to the ruins of Sijilmasa.

-Sijilmasa.
-In the afternoon, set off for the desert
+In the afternoon, set off for the desert dunes of

-for mint tea with nomads.
-Continue the journey
+tea with nomads.
+Continue the journey with a

-with a camel ride at sunset.
-After a traditional
+camel ride at sunset.
+After a traditional dinner

-Atlas mountains, stopping at Tinerhir to walk in
+mountains, stopping at Tinerhir to walk in the

-the Todra gorge.
-Continue to Skoura, an oasis
+Todra gorge.
+Continue to Skoura, an oasis town

-town surrounded by palm groves, and spend 2
+surrounded by palm groves, and spend 2 nights

 Today take a 4x4 guided tour of the Palmeraie,